DOI-USGS/neic-finitefault/README.md

 ## Install Scripts and

 Automated installation of the dependencies and fortran code has been provided in the form of an [install script](./install.sh).
 Currently this install script only supports installation on linux systems (specifically Ubuntu for the system packages).
-Installation of Python dependencies and code is managed with Poetry.
+Installation of Python dependencies and code is managed with the provided Poetry environment setupy by pyproject.toml and package-lock.json.
 To install the dependencies and code run the two commands:

-1. `sudo ./install <>` (with optional configurations)
+1. `sudo ./install.sh` (with optional configurations)
+2. `sudo ./environment.d/<operating_system>.sh`
+   1. If you want the configurations in to be loaded automatically consider adding them to your .bashrc or .bash_profile: `echo "source /home/user/neic-finitefault/environment.d/ubuntu.sh" >> ~/.bashrc`
-2. `poetry install`
+3. `poetry install`

-> Note: the installation of system packages, GEOS, GMT, and PROJ, requires that the install script be run as root.
+> Note 1: the installation of system packages, GEOS, GMT, and PROJ, requires that the install script be run as root.
 A full list of configurations can be found by running `sudo ./install.sh --help`
+> Note 2: the install scripts can also be run individually if some of the dependencies (e.g. proj, gmt, etc) are already satisfied on your system.
+The usage for each individual script can be accessed using the `--help` flag (e.g. `./install.d/proj.sh --help`).
+> Note 3: if packages cannot initially be found when running the packages script (ubuntu_packages.sh), then your system package manager may need to be updated (`apt update -y`) and/or upgraded (`apt upgrade -y`).

-The following documents provide more extensive information about the installation process:
+The following documents provide more information about the installation process:

 - [Data Dependencies](./docs/data-dependencies.md): Provides a list of data required to run the code
 - [Code Dependencies](./docs/code-dependecies.md): Provides a list of dependencies required to run the code